 Summer is here, and so is watermelon, my favourite summer fruit.
 I am always looking for fresh and delicious ways to use it.
 I give you my watermelon salsa recipe, inspired by the Mexican salsa, pico de Gallo.
 Hey, but it's not pico de Gallo if it contains watermelon and cucumber, you may say, but wait till you try this recipe; it's an exciting variation of a classic side dish.
 It's fruity, sweet, and spicy, all at once.
 Light, refreshing and healthy.
 Enjoy with tortilla chips, on top of your tacos or even as a salad on its own.
 Perfect for parties and BBQs.

-Pico de Gallo is an excellent starting point for creating a watermelon salsa recipe.
 Pico de Gallo is a Mexican salsa traditionally made from tomato, onion and serrano peppers.
 It's a "dry" salsa containing little liquid; this version is more chunky.

 Ingredients For Pico De Gallo Watermelon Salsa Recipe